Yash1-23/Legal_RAG_Asisstant/README.md

 **6.Answer Generation (LLM)**
   - Retrieved sections are passed as the only context
-  - The LLm is instructed to answer ONLY using retrieved sections
+  - The LLM is instructed to answer ONLY using retrieved sections
   - External knowledge and guessing are not allowed.
 Output includes:
 - A grounded answer